aeonSolutions/PCB-Prototyping-Catalogue/README.md

 ### Download the PCB design files in KiCad

-Subscription users have available to download the original hardware pcb design files as a KiCad project complete with circuit schemetics and component list (BOM).
-To enable download you need to subscribe to a montlhy plan [here](https://github.com/sponsors/aeonSolutions).
-To order a custom PCB acording to your specifications and needs , go [here](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/tree/main/custom_PCB)
+Subscription users have the ability to download the original hardware pcb design files as a KiCad project complete with circuit schematics and component list (BOM).
+To enable download you need to subscribe to a monthly plan [here](https://github.com/sponsors/aeonSolutions).
+To order a custom PCB according to your specifications and needs, go [here](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/tree/main/custom_PCB)

 thank you.